gradle/gradle/design-docs/managed-source-sets.md

     - Error message should include details of which types can be created.
 Keep in mind that this validation will need to be reused in the next story, for managed type properties and collection elements.
     - Query the `NodeInitializerExtractionStrategy` instances for the list of types they support.
 - Change `NodeInitializerRegistry` so that strategies are pushed into it, rather than pulled, and change the `LanguageBasePlugin` to register a strategy.

+### Out of scope

+- Making the state of `FunctionalSourceSet` managed.
+This means, for example, the children of the source set will not be visible in the `model` report, and that immutability will not be enforced.
+- Adding any children to the source set.
+This is a later story.
+A plugin can add children by first attaching a factory using `registerFactory()`.

 ## Story: Allow a managed type to have a property of type `FunctionalSourceSet`